sergiotaborda/lense-lang-docs/docs/content/constructors.md

 ~~~~

-Implicit constructors, like primary constructors, are not recomended for object creation that can throw exceptions (under consideration).
+Implicit constructors, like primary constructors, are not recommended for object creation that can throw exceptions (under consideration).
 For a parsing operation, or other, that possibly could go wrong, is not suited to a conversion constructor.
-It is recomemded that a constructor based on a string be a named constructor like ``parse(String)``.
-Named constructors can throw exceptions.
+It is recommended that a constructor based on a string be a named constructor like ``parse(String)``.
+Only named constructors can throw exceptions.

-As we can see from the above examples, that the conversion constructor is a simple way to promote values of one class to another but only if it is guaranteed that conversion will never fail.
+As we can see from the above examples, the conversion constructor is a simple way to promote values of one class to another but only if it is guaranteed that conversion will never fail.

-As a limitation of conversion constructors the process only works if the class on the left side of the assignment accepts the instances of the class on the right side as valid argument.
+As a limitation of conversion constructors the process only works if the class on the left side of the assignment accepts the instances of the class on the right side as a valid argument.
+This means than , if A is convertible to B and B to C , A *is not* convertible directly to C.

 ## Constructors Enhancement (Under Consideration)